 If you have a friend who uses polarized sunglasses, all you need to do is compare them with theirs.
 First, hold up your glasses and their glasses at the same time, and look through both of them at once.
 Then rotate one pair about 60 degrees.
 If both glasses are polarized, the are that overlaps become darker as they filter out excess light.
 However, there won’t be any difference if your pair is not polarized.

 A sticker can be found on the lenses of most new polarized sunglasses that states that the glasses are polarized.
 But some companies take this even further and mark their polarized sunglasses permanently.
 Some etch the word “polarized” at the bottom of the left lens.

 How Do Polarized Sunglasses Work?

-This reflection produces a source of glare that not only creates visual glare, which can potentially create a temporarily blinding glare.
+This reflection produces a source of glare that not only creates visual glare but can potentially create a temporarily blinding glare.
 This can be very dangerous, especially when driving.

-Polarized lenses have a laminated filter that lets only vertically oriented light to pass through.
+Polarized lenses have a laminated filter that lets only vertically oriented light pass through.
 The horizontally oriented light is blocked so that glare is almost eliminated.
 Gray and brown are the most common colors of polarized lenses.
-However, many manufactures use other popular colors like green, yellow, or black.
+However, many manufacturers use other popular colors like green, yellow, or black.

 Why Polarized Sunglasses?

 Polarized lenses make your eye feel more comfortable under direct sunlight.
 Objects can be seen with more clarity as the polarized lens reduces how much glare you experience.
 Colors are clearer with polarized sunglasses.
 They are also contrasted which makes it possible for an improved viewing experience of your surroundings.
 With polarized lenses, you will also be able to see brighter and more colorful marine life underwater, which is why they are well used for water sports.